GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

 ## Start row number
 This field specifies which row of the method it should be started from.
 The default value is 0.
 Almost all methods are rung with a starting row of 0.

-When a Start row number is specified, that many elements will be removed from the method's [place notation](../methods/place_notation.md).
-The removed elements are **not** reinserted elsewhere, and the leadend change remains the same.
-The place notation of subsequent (consecutive) leads of the method is not affected.
+When a Start row number is specified, that many changes will be removed from the front of the first lead of the method.
+The removed changes are **not** reinserted elsewhere, and the leadend change remains the same.
+The changes in subsequent (consecutive) leads of the method are not affected.

 Whenenever a change-of-method results in this method being rung, this operation is applied again.